Research firms divide the software market into three tiers of ERP.

 Sometimes a business needs a heavy inventory solution rather than a full ERP.
 Inventory management applications have become extremely powerful, offering many of the benefits that you would find in an ERP’s inventory management module.
 You can manage multiple sales channels, stock locations, warehouses and assembly/light manufacturing partners without the hassle of moving to an ERP.

-Examples: Dear Inventory, Unleashed, Cin7, TradeGecko
+Examples: Unleashed, Cin7, TradeGecko

 Typical users: eCommerce, field services